 CSA Share Size, Pricing, & Customization

-Small Share: 5-7 items/week.
-Good for households with 1-2 people.
+Small Share: 6 items on average per week.
+Good for households with 1-2 people who enjoy cooking a few times a week.
 Best for first time CSA members.

-How to Participate
+How to Participate?

 Claim a CSA voucher: Look for an e-mail from Polly Matthews with details on the 2024 EC Matthews workplace CSA voucher program.

 Sign up for a CSA share.
 Employees who complete voucher application will be sent a voucher code and can apply it at signup on the farm's website.

 Questions about how to participate?
 Contact Polly Matthews, CSA site coordinator at firstname.lastname@example.org.

 EC Matthews will be partnering with Sustainable Harvest Farm